 Barr is also remembered for singing a widely panned version of "The Star-Spangled Banner" before a baseball game between the San Diego Padres and Cincinnati Reds in San Diego in 1990.
 She sang off-key while spitting, and grabbing her crotch, apparently mimicking the actions of baseball players.
 Barr later said that the Padres had suggested she "bring humor to the song," but many criticized the episode, including President George H. W. Bush, who called her rendition "disgraceful."

 In 1992, Barr received a star on the Hollywood Walk of Fame.

 Barr is on the autism spectrum.

 In November 1994, she became pregnant through in-vitro fertilization and had a son named Buck with Ben Thomas, who at one time was her personal security guard.
-On February 14, 1995, Barr and Thomas got married at Caesars Tahoe with a reception at Planet Hollywood.
+On Valentine's Day 1995, Barr and Thomas got married.
 The couple divorced in 2002.